-Dr Alok Mani Tripathi is employed as postdoctoral researcher at the University of Oslo where he will perform in operando diagnostics of Li-ion batteries.
-This work is relevant for all the battery research in MoZEES as it will give a better understanding of the behavior and performance of battery materials.
+Dr Alok Mani Tripathi worked as a postdoctoral researcher at the University of Oslo from 2018-2021 where he performed in operando diagnostics of Li-ion batteries.
+This work is relevant for all the battery research in MoZEES as it gave a better understanding of the behavior and performance of battery materials.

-Dr Gaylord Kabongo Booto is a postdoctoral researcher at IFE assessing the environmental impacts of Heavy Transport Vehicles – with a defined zero emission technology – by means of Life Cycle Analysis.
-The environmental benefits at full scale deployment are quantified in order to inform decision makers and enable strategic environmental management.
+Dr Gaylord Kabongo Booto worked as a postdoctoral researcher at IFE from 2018-2020 assessing the environmental impacts of Heavy Transport Vehicles – with a defined zero emission technology – by means of Life Cycle Analysis.
+He quantified the environmental benefits at full scale deployment in order to inform decision makers and enable strategic environmental management.

 MSc.
 Hamid Reza Zamanizadeh‘s PhD project focuses on Ni-based bipolar plates for alkaline water electrolysis cells.
 The work covers surface engineering, corrosion investigation and electro-catalytic activity evaluation for both the oxygen- and hydrogen evolution reactions.
 He started his studies at NTNU in 2018 under the supervision of Profs.
 Frode Seland and Svein Sunde.